CLICK BUTTON FOR CONTENT

 Once clicked, documents will either pop up in a separate tab or be sent to your download folder.

-9-1-1 Response Report - This is the call that Summerkids counselor Joseph Natalizio made to 9-1-1 after he and the other counselors neglected Roxie to death.
+9-1-1 Response Report - This is the call that the senior Summerkids counselor, who was a fake lifeguard and called himself management” made to 9-1-1 after he and the other counselors neglected Roxie to death.
 Below is the actual call recording.
-Notice how Natalizio pauses for a few seconds to put his phone on mute while on a 9-1-1 call where every second matters.
-We know that Natalizio ran from the scene once Roxie was spotted floating dead atop the small pool that he was in charge of watching.
+Notice how he pauses multiple times to put his phone on mute while on a 9-1-1 call where every second matters.
+We know that he ran from the scene once Roxie was spotted floating dead atop the small pool that he was in charge of watching.
 In his interview with homicide detectives, he said he ran because there were “too many cooks in the kitchen.”
-Natalizio is a teacher who makes a habit of sleeping on other people's couches.
-At nearly 30 years old, he has worked at Summerkids for 10 years and considered himself part of the management team.
+He was a teacher who makes a habit of sleeping on other people's couches.
+He is now a doctor.
+He worked at Summerkids for 10 years.

 MEDICAL